 Combining these two methods has been found to prevent pregnancy.
 In fact, one study found that it is an effective option for family planning/birth control.
 During the fertile days, intercourse must be done with some form of birth control or protection.
 Alternatively, abstinence may be practiced for those days.
 Of the women enrolled in the study, only 1.8 in every 100 became pregnant over a 13-cycle window.
 Here, too, the researchers emphasized that effectiveness depends on adhering to the guidelines for observations/tracking of these parameters.3

 2. Calendar-Based Method

 You could also determine your most fertile days by tracking your menstrual cycle closely.
 The modern FABM way of doing this is called the Standard Days Method.
 If you’re someone with a cycle of 26–32 days, this calendar-based method may work for you.
 What it does is to spot the fertile window, occurring between days 8 and 19 of your cycle.
 This generally refers to 7 days before your ovulation and 2 days after, when you’re most likely to get pregnant.
-Once you have zeroed in on the exact dates, you need to either abstain from having sex on these days or use a suitable contraceptive.4 In one study of the method across the Philippines, Peru, and Bolivia over 13 cycles, researchers found that when used correctly, the method resulted in only a 4.75 percent cumulative probability of conception.
-It could thus be a sound natural alternative.5
+Once you have zeroed in on the exact dates, you need to either abstain from having sex on these days or use a suitable contraceptive.4 In one study of the method across the Philippines, Peru, and Bolivia over 13 cycles,

 The only caveat here for this method is that if a woman’s cycle is irregular or unpredictable, the accuracy and therefore effectiveness of natural birth-control drops.
 As such, you could combine this method with the temperature and cervical secretion-monitoring method, both of which are generally considered more effective, as seen also in the pregnancy rates in the studies mentioned.